Are Solar Panels Worth It in Ireland?

 In 2026, the average home with a 4kWp system (roughly 10 panels) can save between €800 and €1,200 per year when combining bill savings with export payments.

-- System Size: A larger 6kWp system produces more energy but requires more roof space.
+- System Size: Larger 6kWp systems produce more energy but require more roof space.

-- Export Tariff: Choosing a supplier with a high Clean Export Guarantee (CEG) rate.
+- Export Tariff: Choosing suppliers with high Clean Export Guarantee (CEG) rates increases returns.

 Calculations based on 2026 average unit rates of €0.32 per kWh and an export rate of 21c.